Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 16.md

 # Traveling to [[Fjord]]
 ## Vallen’s History
-- Camille’s ==Hastened Voyage== ability shortens the 3-hour trip to Fjord into an hour and a half
+- Camille’s <span style="color:rgb(197, 124, 22)">Hastened Voyage</span> ability shortens the 3-hour trip to Fjord into an hour and a half
 - Kaya strikes up a conversation with Vallen, and asks more about his family
     - He says he’s from [[Oakheart]] originally
 - Vallen tells us the story about why he is immortal (it’s a specifically him thing, in response to him being a vampire)